gnosis/dx-docs/source/add-token-to-trade.md

 - It is completely permissionless and decentralized: anyone can add a token pair based on the same rules of the smart contract
 - No central entity decides on which tokens become tradable!
 - It is completely free (gas costs, of course, incur)
-- A token that is available to trade on the DutchX, does not imply that there is enough liquidity to actually be traded
+- If a token  is available to trade on the DutchX it does not necessairly imply that there is enough liquidity to actually be traded
 - A token that is available to trade is not the same as a [*whitelisted*](https://dutchx.readthedocs.io/en/latest/basic-mechanism.html#whitelist) token

-## The theory to list
+## The theory to the list
 - A new token always has to be added as a pair with WETH
   - For this, the first auction that is initiated has to be funded with an equivalent of 1k USD worth of WETH
   - The initiator has to set a price for WETH-NewToken; the auction will start at twice this price